PavanTeja-777/CodeForces-Solutions/README.md

 Welcome to my Codeforces Journey repository!

-This repository contains my daily problem-solving practice, contest solutions, and occasional notes on the intuition, observations, and approaches used to solve problems.
+This repository contains my daily problem-solving practice, contest solutions, and occasional notes on the intuition, observations, and approaches used to solve a problems.

 ## 🎯 Goals